University of Chicago Scavenger Hunt

 Article X—Handling of Funds

 Section 1.
-The Scavenger Hunt's immense financial resources come from its budget negotiations with the SGFC, and as such is deposited to the SAO account (after which, as a former Scavenczar once remarked, it is never seen again).
-Any funds hypothetically generated by the sale of T-shirts or similar artifacts will naturally go to the SAO account to defray the cost to the SGFC, or buys pizza for the Committee, depending upon what we can get away with.
-The Minister of Propaganda and the Scavenczar are authorized to withdraw funds and must initial all such withdrawal requests.
-During Periods of Famine (exempla gratis: 1999), the Scavenczar and Minister of Propaganda may be required to dip into their own gold-lined pockets or seek advertising whoremoney to cover costs.
+The Scavenger Hunt's immense financial resources come from its budget negotiations with ORCSA Annual Allocations and the SGFC, and as such is deposited to the SAO account (after which, as a former Scavenczar once remarked, it is never seen again).
+Any funds hypothetically generated by the sale of trinkets or other inconsequentials will go to the Hot Side Hot War Cehst, the disbursement of which shall be a matter for internal debate and rancour.
+The Scavenczar is authorized to withdraw funds and must initial all such withdrawal requests.
+During Periods of Famine (exempla gratis: 1999), the Scavenczar may be required to dip into his own gold-lined pockets or seek advertising whoremoney to cover costs.
 In the case of the former, the Hot Side Hot will feel Catholic guilt and give some of their own coin.
 In the case of the latter, we'll all just feel dirty for becoming Californian in our ways and means.

 Section 2.
 In the mind-boggling event that an alum should volunteer a "shitload" of cash for the purposes of funding The Great Hunt, the Annual Allocations budget proposal may be modified in accordance by the Minister of Propaganda.
 However, the Scavenczar is responsible for ensuring the ultimate autonomy of the organization and especially the List.
 In return for their generous monies, donors may be annually provided with no more than the following returns: a schedule of public events, a non-judge t-shirt, dinner and a movie, a babysitter drawn from the Hot Side Hot ranks well-trained in the art of schmoozing, a personal letter, and a "thanks a lot, suckers," message on the official website.
 Should the ScavHuntSugarDaddy be presently reading these bylaws, he should be aware that of course, we are only kidding.